 How much time would it take to bring in X amount of data to Hyperscale

-Hyperscale is capable of consuming 100 MB/s of new/changed data, but the time needed to move data into Azure SQL databases is also affected by available network throughput, source read speed and the target database service level objective.
+Hyperscale is capable of consuming 100 MB/s of new/changed data, but the time needed to move data into databases in Azure SQL Database is also affected by available network throughput, source read speed and the target database service level objective.

-Can I read data from blob storage and do fast load (like Polybase in SQL Data Warehouse)
+Can I read data from blob storage and do fast load (like Polybase in Azure Synapse Analytics)

 It is also possible to bulk read data from Azure Blob store using BULK INSERT or OPENROWSET: Examples of Bulk Access to Data in Azure Blob Storage.

 Simple recovery or bulk logging model is not supported in Hyperscale.
 Full recovery model is required to provide high availability and point-in-time recovery.
 However, Hyperscale log architecture provides better data ingest rate compared to other Azure SQL Database service tiers.

 Does Hyperscale allow provisioning multiple nodes for parallel ingesting of large amounts of data

 No. Hyperscale is a symmetric multi-processing (SMP) architecture and is not a massively parallel processing (MPP) or a multi-master architecture.
 You can only create multiple replicas to scale out read-only workloads.

 What is the oldest SQL Server version supported for migration to Hyperscale

 Does Hyperscale support migration from other data sources such as Amazon Aurora, MySQL, PostgreSQL, Oracle, DB2, and other database platforms